All bills

 What does HB26-1179 do?

-This bill is a routine budget housekeeping measure that moves about $3.6 million from the state's main bank account into a specific account used for upgrading the state's technology systems.
-It doesn't create any new programs or raise taxes.
-Instead, it just sets aside existing money to make sure state computers and IT infrastructure stay up to date.
+This bill is a routine state housekeeping measure that moves about $3.6 million from Colorado's main checking account into a specific savings account dedicated to upgrading the state's computer and information technology systems.
+It is an internal government budget transfer and does not create any new programs or taxes.

 What is the current status of HB26-1179?

-HB26-1179 is currently "Passed Senate" in the 2026 Regular Session.
-It was introduced by Rep. E. Sirota and is assigned to the Appropriations committee.
+HB26-1179 is currently "Signed Into Law" in the 2026 Regular Session.
+It was introduced by Emily Sirota and is assigned to the Appropriations committee.

 Who sponsors HB26-1179?